Master LinkedIn Advertising with This Comprehensive Cheatsheet

 - $2 bid for CPC or CPM on Text Ad campaigns

-Now, this is where advertising on LinkedIn gets exciting.
+This is where LinkedIn advertising gets exciting.
 The targeting on this social platform is better than most.
-It’s usually regularly updated and thorough, because professionals like to brag about all of their promotions and achievements.
+It’s regularly updated and thorough, because professionals like to brag about all of their promotions and achievements.
 Members contribute their own job titles, company names, seniority, professional interests, and more.
-With over 500 million members consisting of 73 million senior-level influencers and 45 million decision makers, it’s extremely likely your ad is going to land in front of the right eyeballs.
+With over 500 million members consisting of 73 million senior-level influencers and 45 million decision makers, it’s extremely likely your LinkedIn ads are going to land in front of the right eyeballs.

 To get started, you should place a tag on your website to be able to retarget your visitors on LinkedIn, just as you would set up for Facebook or Google.
 LinkedIn calls their tag an “Insight Tag,” and it can also be used to create lookalike audiences.
 In addition to targeting your website visitors, you can also upload or integrate email lists and run account-based targeting through LinkedIn.

-To set up targeting, start with the basics first: language and location.
+To set up your LinkedIn advertising targeting, start with the basics first: language and location.
 You can choose a permanent geolocation as specified in user profiles, i.e., “The Greater New York Area,” or shorter-term location based on IP address.

 Once you’ve determined the language and location, you can narrow down your audience based on these targeting options available.

 Targeting by company is especially useful if your sales team has defined verticals.
-An added bonus, LinkedIn Ads have the best targeting by company option compared to other platforms (ahem, Facebook or Twitter), because members are far more likely to keep their employment info up-to-date.
+An added bonus, LinkedIn advertising offers the best targeting by company option compared to other platforms (ahem, Facebook or Twitter), because members are far more likely to keep their employment info up-to-date.

 If targeting a specific company isn’t right for your strategy, you can still use this targeting option to narrow down your audience.